 Many people want their first time to be special and memorable, and it’s normal to have high expectations.
 Some people even have a mental checklist to help decide when they’re ready and plan where and when it will happen.
 These are all reasonable things to do, but it’s equally important to set realistic expectations.
 Be fair to yourself and your partner, and try not to expect an unrealistic fantasy only found in the movies.
 If you find that your nervousness about sex is becoming overwhelming, you can reach out to a counselor or sex therapist to see what the underlying issues may be.

 5. No need to hurry: take it slow

-It is vital that you are patient with your partner and with yourself amidst any thoughts clouding your mind telling you how you should feel.
+Be patient with your partner and with yourself, and try not to take any thoughts about how you should feel too seriously.
 You may have expectations of yourself, your partner, and how things should progress, but take a minute to relax.
 Allow plenty of time to get aroused.
 Tell your partner where and when to touch you.
-Go slow, and when you’re both ready, have your partner ease himself into you, using his fingers if necessary, to press in.
+Go slow, and when you’re both ready, your partner can ease into you, using their fingers to press in.

 6. Location matters: make sure you feel relaxed

-Sex usually becomes less painful after the first time, as your hymen continues to stretch and your body gets accustomed to it.
+If you experience pain during your first time, it usually becomes less painful with time, as your hymen continues to stretch and your body gets accustomed to it.
 You can also use your fingers to stretch your hymen tissue if that is the source of your pain.
-If you find that sex is still quite painful after a few tries, and you’re still experiencing bleeding, get in touch with your doctor to find the cause and treat it accordingly.
-Depending on your symptoms, here are a few things they might recommend:
+If you find that sex is still quite painful after a few tries, and you’re still experiencing bleeding, get in touch with your health care provider to find the cause and treat it accordingly.

 - If you experience dryness, they may recommend a water-based lubricant.